 Not only have you let yourself down, but you’ve got alcohol in your system which is causing you to experience a major “hangxiety.”
 Here’s where I want to reassure you a little bit.

-According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, feel-good vibe we all enjoy from a good buzz.
-He explains that the first two drinks are pure GABA bliss, but once you get to round 3, 4, 5, etc., your brain starts blocking glutamate.
+According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, the feel-good vibe we all enjoy from a good buzz.
+He explains that the first two drinks are pure GABA bliss, but once you get to rounds 3, 4, 5, etc., your brain starts blocking glutamate.

 What’s so bad about that?

 Well… what comes up must come down.
 And that is EXACTLY what is happening to you the day after you drink.

 Our bodies like balance.
 When we do things to it that throw our internal state out of whack, it will actively work to correct it.
 It is not normal to have GABA levels so high and glutamate levels blocked.